Obimbo07/Recipedaily/README.md

 ### Key Features <a name="key-features"></a>

-- **User Authentication:** Securely log in and register using Devise.
+- **Flavorful Authentication:** Log in and register with a touch of Devise magic.
-- **Recipe Management:** Create, edit, and delete recipes.
+- **Recipe Showcase:** Create, edit, and showcase your recipes to the world.
-- **Public Recipes:** Share your recipes or explore public recipes from other users.
-- **Inventory Tracking:** Manage your inventory and create shopping lists.
+- **Public Potluck:** Explore a potluck of public recipes and share your culinary creations.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>